What is a Healing Justice retreat?

 Is transportation provided?

-For people traveling long distances (typically more than 300 miles), Healing Justice will purchase a round-trip plane ticket up to $600.
-We will also assign a local driver to provide car transportation to and from the airport.
-For those who live within 300 miles, we will reimburse you for gas and mileage at a rate of 55 cents per mile.
+For people traveling long distances (typically more than 300 miles), Healing Justice will purchase a round-trip plane or train ticket up to $600.
+We will also assign a local driver to provide car transportation to and from the retreat center and the airport or train station.
+For those who live within 300 miles, we will reimburse you for gas and mileage at a rate of .55 cents per mile.

 What should I bring to wear at the retreat?

-Please bring relaxing, comfortable clothes.
-Please also bring outerwear for walking outdoors.
-There are no swimming pools or hot-tubs at the retreat center, so there is no need for bathing suits.
+Most of our group activities take place indoors, and comfortable, informal clothes are best.
+Please also bring outerwear for walking outdoors and enjoying the retreat center grounds.
 There is a small workout facility on the campus, so you may wish to bring exercise clothes.
+However, there are no swimming pools or hot-tubs at the center, so there is no need for bathing suits.
 For more specific information, check the weekend forecast before leaving for the retreat and pack accordingly.
 As for toiletries, the rooms come with soap and shampoo.

 What else should I bring?